tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 application to compute the balances' update is slow.
 Due to contention, this work also can't be efficiently distributed across separate machines.

 TigerBeetle implements accounting logic but the underlying state machine can be swapped.
-TigerBeetle does double-entry bookkeeping but _can_ do anything that has the same requirements.
+TigerBeetle does double-entry bookkeeping but _can_ do anything that has the same requirements: safety and performance under extreme contention.

 ## Overview